♫ Listening to: Pristine by Snail Mail ♫

 When Zen and Izzy were little, we had green smoothies for breakfast every day.
 Every.
 Single.
 Day.
 I feel like I never want another smoothie as long as I live after all those years of that same breakfast.
 It was just such an easy way to make sure they were getting all their nutrition.
 As vegan parents, do we feel like we have to make sure our kids are healthier than omni kids so that people don’t blame veganism for why our child acts up in school or has eczema (totally made up examples and not at all real things that I experienced as a parent, haha).

 My experience making green smoothies is how I know that adding spinach leaves to anything you make in the blender will color it green without affecting the flavor much at all.
 For instance, I use spinach to color these mini key lime pies.
 If you’re allergic to spinach or just don’t care for it because you didn’t grow up watching popeye cartoons, you can check out my list of vegan food coloring to find an alternative.
+You might also want to check out my chocolate shake recipe.

 This recipe makes 1 vegan mint chocolate milkshake and takes around 10 minutes, not counting the time to chill your glass.